johnh2o2/rrlyrclassification/journal.md

 				scores[source].append( mean([ model.score(source[i]) for model in Models]) )

 ```

+* Attempted that last idea; not working *at all* (using an SVM).
+It's working *so* poorly that I suspect there's a bug in the code...
 * Yet *another* idea
 	* This is effectively a (4d-ish) problem: 2d kohonen for color + 2d kohonen for LC shape
 	* You could probably train
 		1. Kmap_color
 		2. Kmap_lcshape
 		3. TSVM(1, 2) -> score

+# September 23
+* Goal for today:
+	* Streamline labeling process
+		* Implementing simple process to transfer -> label -> transfer results back.
+		*

 # TODO:
 * Run current implementation on 145 + 219 ON DELLA.